starwit/lj-projectbuilder/docs/deployment.md

 The scripts for server deployment are located under `deployment\https`.
 The following software is deployed:

-* certbot + nginx: provides ssl-certificate-handling in oder to do https
+* certbot + Nginx: provides SSL-certificate-handling in order to do HTTPS
-* keycloak: authentication and authorisation.
-For development, keycloak is using integrated database.
-In production an additional MariaDB is used
+* keycloak: authentication and authorization.
+For development, keycloak is using an integrated database.
+In production, an additional MariaDB is used
-* mariaDB: Database for projectBuilder
+* MariaDB: Database for projectBuilder
-* mariaDB for keycloak
+* MariaDB for keycloak

-In order to provided different release cicles for the different software products, three compose scripts are used:
+In order to provide different release cycles for the different software products, three compose scripts are used:

-* docker-compose.yml: used during the installation of from init-letsencrypt.sh in order to integrate certbot ssl-secret-handling into nginx
+* docker-compose.yml: used during the installation of from init-letsencrypt.sh in order to integrate certbot SSL-secret-handling into Nginx
-* env-docker-compose.yml: includes nginx, keycloak, which are only updated when new versions are provided by producers
+* env-docker-compose.yml: includes Nginx, keycloak, which are only updated when new versions are provided by producers
-* projectbuildr-docker-compose.yml: includes projectBuilder with database and is updated on new projectBuilder release - which should be very often
+* projectbuilder-docker-compose.yml: includes projectBuilder with database and is updated on new projectBuilder release - which should be very often

 ### Installation Steps